maowtea/tea-modpack/README.md

 ---

 # Notes
-- This repo intentionally includes personal settings (`options.txt`, `journeymap/`, etc.) so everyone starts with the same experience.
-- Do not add/remove mods unless the whole group agrees; it will cause mismatch errors.
+- Do not add/remove mods; it will cause mismatch errors.

 ---